-The Good Shepherd International Concert Series seeks to present captivating music to the people of the Minneapolis–Saint Paul metropolitan area, played by some of the brightest rising stars of the international scenery.
+The Good Shepherd International Concert Series seeks to present captivating music, played by some of the brightest rising stars on the international scene, to the people of the Minneapolis–Saint Paul metropolitan area.
 Pope Benedict XVI described classical music as an "encounter with the divine," which can help us experience "very deeply the Lord's presence."
 We believe that musical expression is necessary for the culture of our community to thrive.
 As God's grace and love toward humanity is reflected through musical creativity, we can tangibly witness Him "making all things new."

 All concerts are open to the public with no admission charge.
 A free-will offering will be taken to help cover our expenses.
 Each concert is followed by a reception where the audience may enjoy refreshments and fellowship and an opportunity to greet the performers.

 We are able to present these recitals free of charge due to generous donations from the congregation and the free-will offerings.
 Mark your calendars for our 2017 events:

 Johann Sebastian Bach (1685-1750)